Over 50, men face health challenges

 “Nutrition can alter gene expression, as well as the susceptibility to disease, including cancer, through epigenetic changes.”

 How nutrition can impact gene expression to improve health—–

 • The Leibniz Institute on Agingin 2017 showed that optimum levels of B complex vitamins is vital to prevent incorrect activation of genes.
 In this case optimum means a higher level than the RDA.

 • Supplementing with B complex vitamins can activate genes that help protect against air pollution – a fact that should interest people working and living in cities.

 • Grapeseed flavonoids have been shown to activate genes that reduce stress and depression.

-• The anti-oxidant flavonoids in blueberries and bilberries activate genes that reduce DNA damage, which in turn reduces the risk of cancer.
+• The anti-oxidant flavonoids in blueberries activate genes that reduce DNA damage, which in turn reduces the risk of cancer.

 • Carotenoids like lutein and lycopene activate genes that repair DNA damage

 • Ginger and its cousin turmeric (which in supplement form is curcumin) activate hundreds of genes that are anti-inflammatory and neuro (brain) protective.